St. Louis Globe-Democrat: 1900-1929: continued growth and Great Depression

+1930-1955: Post-Great Depression and end of family ownership

 The Depression took its toll on the Globe-Democrat, as was common to all newspapers in the 1930s.
 Sunday circulation dropped to 185,934, a loss of 72,065 from 1929; daily circulation dropped to 211,906 in 1935, a drop of 66,227 from 1929.
 Daily circulation was fairly even with that of the Post-Dispatch, but Sunday circulation was always more than 50,000 behind.
 The other competitor, the Star-Times, which did not publish a Sunday issue, was a less serious contender for readership, as its daily circulation peaked at 158,907 in 1940.
 In advertising, the Globe-Democrat's income during the Depression did not rebound as it did at the other St. Louis papers.
 Production costs mounted in spite of attempts at retrenchments, and the reporting staff was reduced.
 For 80 years the Globe-Democrat had stressed foreign news, and the 1930s was no exception.
 But for the first time in many years, the foreign news was not reported by special correspondents.
 Almost all such news came from the Associated Press.

-In the 1940s, during the war years, the circulations of the morning Globe-Democrat and evening Post-Dispatch were about even, but after the war, in 1946, the Globe-Democrat outstripped its main rival by 17,126, with the “help” of the evening Star-Times climbing steadily to 192,155, presumably at the expense of the Post-Dispatch.
+In the 1940s, during the war years, the circulations of the morning Globe-Democrat and evening Post-Dispatch were about even, but after the war, in 1946, the Globe-Democrat outstripped its main rival by 17,126, with the "help" of the evening Star-Times climbing steadily to 192,155, presumably at the expense of the Post-Dispatch.
 But when the Post-Dispatch bought and absorbed its evening rival in 1951, leaving just two newspapers in St. Louis, Post-Dispatch circulation shot up to 400,218, while that of the Globe-Democrat reached only 304,623.